 Reported FTR revenue adequacy uses target allocations as the relevant benchmark.
 But target allocations are not the relevant benchmark.
 Target allocations are based on day-ahead congestion only, ignoring the other part of total congestion which is balancing congestion.
 The difference between the congestion payout using total congestion and the congestion payout using only day-ahead congestion illustrates the issue.
-For 2014, total dayahead congestion was \$2,218.4 million while total day-ahead plus balancing congestion was \$1,919.3 million, compared to target allocations of \$2,419.4 million in the same time period.
+For the 2014 to 2015 planning period, total day-ahead congestion was \$1,624.0 million while total dayahead plus balancing congestion was \$1,390.2 million, compared to target allocations of \$1,254.4 million in the same time period.